Skip to main content

 • Anyone under the age of 18: We don’t yet know if copper peptides can have an adverse effect on young people.

-• Those who are pregnant or breastfeeding: Similar to the above point, there isn’t enough research on whether or not copper peptides can affect a developing fetus or be transferred into breast milk.
+• People who are pregnant or breastfeeding: Same issue.
+There isn’t enough research on whether copper peptides can affect a developing fetus or be transferred into breast milk.

-• People with active or suspected cancer: Even though it may have anti-cancer potential, GHK-Cu could promote the formation of new blood vessels, which can “feed” tumors.
+• People with active or suspected cancer: Despite GHK-Cu’s anti-cancer potential, it theoretically could promote the formation of new blood vessels, which can “feed” tumors.

-• Individuals with Wilson’s disease: This rare genetic condition causes copper to build up in your body, so using copper peptides may be dangerous.
+• People with Wilson’s disease: This rare genetic condition causes copper to build up in the body, so using copper peptides may be dangerous.

-In contrast to certain ingredients, like tretinoin or retinol, GHK-Cu won’t make your skin extra-sensitive to UV rays.
-In fact, GHK seems to actually block “lethal ultraviolet radiation damage” and protect the skin, per a 2014 study.
-This means that GHK-Cu doesn’t need to be applied at a certain time; you should be able to use it either during the day or at night.
-But if the product instructions say to apply it during a specific time — or at different times throughout the day — it’s best to follow the manufacturer’s directions.
+As a topical, GHK-Cu usage directions may vary depending on the specific product, but in general terms, it’s applied directly to the target area of skin (e.g., the face in the case of acne).
+Of note, topical GHK-Cu stands in contrast to skin care ingredients like tretinoin and retinol, in that it won’t make your skin extra-sensitive to UV rays.
+In fact, GHK seems to block “lethal ultraviolet radiation damage” and protect the skin, per a 2014 study.
+This means that topical GHK-Cu can be applied at any time of day.
+But if a product’s label says to apply it during a specific time or at different times throughout the day, it’s best to follow those directions.

-To lower the risk of side effects (or to relieve those that may appear), start with a small application and increase gradually over time.
-It may also help to use a gentle cleanser before applying GHK-Cu and follow it up with a basic, noncomedogenic moisturizer afterward.
+To lower the risk of side effects associated with topical administration (or to relieve those that may appear), start with a small application and increase gradually over time.
+It may also help to use a gentle cleanser before applying GHK-Cu and follow it with a basic, noncomedogenic moisturizer.

 Additionally, experts recommend avoiding harsh actives (e.g., retinoids, alpha-hydroxy acids, salicylic acid, etc.), vitamin C, or any active exfoliants while using GHK-Cu peptides.
 These ingredients could lead to irritation, reduce peptide effectiveness, or compromise the skin barrier.